 Absolutely.
 Visitors are the least likely to know your facility and the most likely to sue you.

-Studies show that visitors are often abandoned by host employees bent on going back to their offices for personal belongings or in the mistaken belief that their visitor is not their problem!
+Studies show that visitors are often abandoned by host employees determined to retrieve personal belongings, or in the mistaken belief that visitors are not their responsibility.
 Visitors are the most likely to panic or freeze in an emergency.
-Under the law, you are responsible to get them out and to account for them.
+Under the law, you are responsible to protect them and account for them.

 Clients, customers, contractors and temps are all visitors for purposes of planning and liability.